firmhouse/firmhouse-sdk/packages/firmhouse-sdk/docs/DevelopmentGuide.md

 nx run firmhouse-sdk:graphql-codegen
 ```

-> Note that, it uses `NX_PROJECT_ACCESS_TOKEN` environment variable.
+> Note that, it uses `GRAPHQL_CODEGEN_PROJECT_ACCESS_TOKEN` environment variable.
 You can create `.env` file in the root of the project and set the variable there.
 See `.env.example` for an example.

 ## Releases and Changelog